ThomasJez/MostSimpleCMS/README.md

-3. Copy `generate.php` into the directory of your page and let it run with:
+3. Copy `mostsimplecms.phar` into the directory of your page and let it run with:

-   `php generate.php`
+   `php mostsimplecms.phar`

    The PHP Command Line Interface (php cli) has to be installed and accessible for this.
 If this isn't the case on your Webhost, you have to install php cli on your local machine, edit the page there and upload it when ready.

+   In case you want intelligent copying (this is explained below) call:

+   `php mostsimplecms.phar -m`

 4. It's done.
 The changes which you have done in your templates are spread into all placeholders.